anonymous0111118/De-duplication/README.md

 The root cause of this bug is that under the -O2 optimization level, after cross-assignment of structure type objects *a* and *b* with two member variables, line 5 was incorrectly optimized out.

-The heatmap diagram of **attention** illustrates the definition of the structure and highlights the differing initial values of the second member variable, *d*, within the global variables *a* and *b*.
-Since *a* does not provide an initial value, the model can only enhance attention when defining *a*.
-The cross assignment statement on lines 05 and 06, along with the final output statement for *b.d*, collectively contribute to triggering the semantics of this bug and attract the attention of the model.
-Surprisingly, in this example, the attention mechanism precisely recognizes the second value as the point of differentiation between variables *a* and *b* (indicated by the red 1 on line 02).
-This demonstrates the model's ability to accurately identify the crucial aspects of the code and highlight the relevant information for analysis.
+The heatmap diagram of **attention** illustrates:
+1. The model notices that a certain structure type had two member variables when it was defined. (line XX)
+2. Immediately afterwards, the model finds that when *a* and *b* are initialized, the values of the second member variables were not equal. ( the *0* is black but *1* is red in *{0,1}* in line XX).
+3. The model pays close attention to the cross assignment operation between *a* and *b*.

 This example demonstrates the alignment between attention and the results of manual analysis, thereby verifying the effectiveness of the failure-relevant semantics extracted by BLADE.